 The Cleavers are a typical Maytecafield family.
-Let’s eavesdrop on one of their typical Tuesday nights at home in front of the TV set while dad — that’s Ward — is trying to make a point about civic responsibility with his sons Wally and the Beav while watching the Maytecafield City Council on TV much to the chagrin of mom June.
+Let’s eavesdrop on one of their typical Tuesday nights at home in front of the TV set while dad — that’s Ward — is getting ready to talk civic responsibility with his sons Wally and the Beav while watching the Maytecafield City Council on TV much to the chagrin of mom June.

-JUNE: “Wally, I don’t think it is a good idea to let the boys watch that TV show.”
+JUNE: “Ward, I don’t think it is a good idea to let the boys watch that TV show.”

 WARD: “Why not?
 They’re old enough to learn about government and how it works and how our elected leaders work together to solve problems to build a better community for families that are here and ones that will come here some day.”